The Digital Nomad Lifestyle

 It felt like something out of a movie and I felt really grateful that I am able to enjoy days like this whenever I want.

 Between wandering down Spanish streets and drinking cervezas, I check my phone every now and then.
 I see I have a few quotes to fire out to potential clients.
-So I quickly send out a few replies to them.
+So I quickly send out a few replies.

 One downside of being self-employed is that I can’t let the emails wait like you could in a normal job.